Skip to main content

 1. break: Stop the Loop Immediately

-Use break when you want to exit the loop entirely, no matter how many items are left.
+Use break when you want to exit the loop entirely, regardless of how many items remain.

 Break Loop